bhattacharjee-ratul/openue_exp/README.md

 1. ***Data Preprocessing***.
 Put the pretrined language model (e.g., [BERT](https://github.com/google-research/bert)) in the ***pretrained_model*** folder and put all raw data (run script download_ske.sh in the benchmark folder) in the ***raw_data folder***, run
 ```
+--- Go into the folder raw_data and run

 sh download_ske_dataset.sh

+--- Go into the folder pretrained model

 sh download_bert_cn.sh

+--- In the root folder run

 sh preprocess.sh  ske

 ```
 2. ***Train Sequence Labeling & Classification Model***.
 Set all parameters in the file config.py and run
 ```